-Any parent will be catapulted into a world of uncertainty as soon as they’re told they have a child who is born with physical and emotional difficulties.
+Any parent will be catapulted into a world of uncertainty as soon as they know they have a child who is born with physical, mental or emotional difficulties.

 Over the years, my father spent a lot more time with me, driving me to my annual hospital appointments.
-I think my mum took me to my weekly physiotherapy appointments, but when I wasn’t going to physiotherapy, or my yearly hospital appointments, I was treated the same as my siblings.
+Mum took me to my weekly physiotherapy appointments after school, but when I wasn’t going to physiotherapy, or my yearly hospital appointments, I was treated the same as my siblings.

-And although now looking back I didn’t know differences were being made, it’s clear they were.
-I used to get sweets before every hospital visit, which my siblings never got.
-Going on those appointments felt like my parents were getting the job done.
-It was something I endured and something my siblings put up with.
+At the time I didn’t know differences were being made, but it’s clear they were.
+I used to get mandatory sweets before every hospital visit, which my siblings never got.
+Although my hospital visits felt like the job was getting done, it was something I endured and something my siblings had to put up with.

-Making a difference between siblings can manifest itself in many ways, and although outsiders may not always see the way some parents behave, children will see the differences.
-Children born into families whose culture is central to their lives fall into this category, but in other families, parents may feel forced to behave differently with one child, particularly if that child deals with physical or emotional difficulties.
+Creating differences between the treatment of siblings can manifest itself in many ways, and although outsiders may not always see the difference parents make, children are always aware of them.
+For example, children who are born into families where culture is central to their lives, fall into this category, as it did me.

-Children will always have to deal with different things but being treated differently in childhood will always manifest itself into negative adult behaviour and sibling rivalry.
-There will be times when a parent needs to spend more time with a child with special needs, but otherwise it’s important siblings are treated equally.
+Children will always have to deal with different things, but being treated differently in childhood will always manifest itself into negative sibling rivalry and adult behaviour.